WikiEducationFoundation/wikieduinfra/README.md

    1.  `bundle install`
    2.  `yarn install`
    3.  `yarn build`
-10. Log in to docker
+10. Log in to docker and set the credentials for use by Waypoint
-   4. `docker login <DOCKER_DOMAIN>`.
+    1. `docker login <DOCKER_DOMAIN>`.
 User: 'docker', password: same the input to `htpasswd` when generating {docker_pass_encrypted}
+    2. Create `dockerAuth.json` (following the example of `dockerAuth.example.json`)
 11. Add nomad variables to your ENV
-   5. `source nomadserver/nomad.sh` or similar, in the same shell used for the WikiEduDashboard waypoint commands below.
+    1. `source nomadserver/nomad.sh` or similar, in the same shell used for the WikiEduDashboard waypoint commands below.
 12. Run `waypoint init` to generate the job templates.
 13. Build and deploy
     1.  `waypoint up` generates a Docker image, pushes it to the registry, and deploys it to all the web and sidekiq jobs